choral-lang/website/index.md

 }
 ```

-Notably, fields and parameters (e.g., `log`) not belonging to the endpoint become `Unit`s objects.
-This allows Choral-compiled programs to closely preserve their original structure and allow reductions of terms, e.g., the expression `log.id( logChannel.com( message ) )` where method `id` supports the execution of the arguments of the original method call (`log`).
-In this case, it evaluates the sending of the `message` to the logger.
+Notably, fields and parameters (e.g., `log`) not belonging to the endpoint become objects of type `Unit`. `Unit` is a special class provided by the Choral runtime that allows Choral-compiled programs to closely preserve their original structure and supports the execution of side-effects in chained expressions --- e.g., the expression `log.id(logChannel.com(message))`, where the method `id` supports the evaluation of the arguments of the original method call (`log`).
+In this case, it executes the sending of the `message` to the logger.

 Dually, `MyExample3.java` is the implementation relative to the Logger: